SeisComP/main/apps/processing/scautopick/descriptions/scautopick.rst

 The waveforms are typically :ref:`pre-filtered<filter-grammar>`.
 Without further configuration a running-mean highpass, a cosine taper and a Butterworth bandpass filter of third order with corner frequencies of 0.7 and 2 Hz are applied before the STALTA filter.
+The entire filter sequence is configurable by :confval:`filter`, module configuration, or :confval:`detecFilter`, binding configuration.
-Once the STA/LTA ratio has reached a configurable threshold (by default 3) for a particular stream, a :term:`pick` is set to the time when this threshold is exceeded and the picker is set inactive.
-The picker is reactivated for this stream once the STA/LTA ratio falls to the value of 1.5.
+Once the STA/LTA ratio has reached a configurable threshold (by default 3) for a particular stream, a :term:`pick` is set to the time when this threshold is exceeded (pick time) and the picker is set inactive.
+The picker is reactivated for this stream once the STA/LTA ratio falls to the value of 1.5 (default).

+The trigger thresholds are configurable:

+* Trigger on: :confval:`thresholds.triggerOn` in module configuration or :confval:`trigOn` in binding configuration,
+* Trigger off: :confval:`thresholds.triggerOff`, module configuration or :confval:`trigOff`,
+  binding configuration.

 Following inital P-phase detections a second-stage P-phase picker (post picker) and a S-phase picker (secondary picker) can be applied.
 Configure :confval:`picker`,